Everyone knows how hard getting into the Chinese market is.

 The problem is, building a brand in China is HARD.

-To use Baidu (probably the closest thing to Google in China) or to legally market your brand across WeChat (what Westerners think of as Facebook but is actually far, far more), you have to register and have an ICP (Internet Content Provider) licence, a national ID, a local address, and more.
+To use Baidu (probably the closest thing to Google in China) or to legally market your brand across WeChat (what Westerners think of like Facebook but is actually far, far more), you have to register and have an ICP (Internet Content Provider) licence, a national ID, a local address, and more.

 That can take years, a whole heap of money, and sometimes won’t even come through in the end.